d-Rickyy-b/certstream-server-go/README.md

 After you're connected, certificate information will be streamed to your websocket.

 The server requires you to send a **ping message** at least every 60 seconds (it's recommended to use an interval of 30s for pings).
-If the server did not receive a ping message for more than this time, the server will disconnect you.
+If the server does not receive a ping message for more than this time, it will disconnect you.
 The server will **not** send out ping messages to your client.

 Read more about ping/pong WebSocket messages in the [Mozilla Developer Docs](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers#pings_and_pongs_the_heartbeat_of_websockets).

 ### Example

-To receive a live example of any of the endpoints, just send an HTTP GET request to the endpoints with `/example.json` appended to the endpoint.
-So for example `/full-stream/example.json`.
-This example shows the lite format of a certificate update.
+To receive a live example for any of the endpoints, just send an HTTP GET request to the endpoints with `/example.json` appended to the endpoint.
+For example: `/full-stream/example.json`.
+This shows the lite format of a certificate update.

 ```json
 {